 - Divide the batter between 12 muffin cups either generously greased on lined with paper liners.

-I’ve tested this recipe using brown sugar and unrefined sugars, such as honey or maple syrup to make them Paleo-friendly.
+I’ve tested this recipe using brown sugar and unrefined sugars, such as honey or maple syrup which is helpful for other dietary needs.
 While they taste was still great with all, the muffins made with unrefined sugars had a slightly deflated structure.

 Since using maple syrup or honey adds more liquid to the recipe, I would suggest using 1 tablespoon less oil to offset it.
 Alternatively, keep the recipe the same, but replace the brown sugar with coconut sugar.